 C. Robert Cargill is a screenwriter’s screenwriter.
 Along with writing SINISTER, SINISTER 2, and Marvel's DOCTOR STRANGE, he has appeared on horror panels for ScreenCraft at the Austin Film Festival, he co-hosts the “Write Along with David and Cargill” podcast, and he’s very open to sharing the tricks of his trade on his Twitter.

 Cargill recently posted an eight tip crash course on how to write a horror movie.
-And he recently spoke with ScreenCraft’s Tom Dever in a ScreenCraft AMA via Facebook Live, in which he revealed enlightening pointers and anecdotes.
-You can sign up for future ScreenCraft AMA live online sessions here (for free)!
+And he spoke with ScreenCraft’s Tom Dever in a ScreenCraft AMA via Facebook Live, in which he revealed enlightening pointers and anecdotes.

-Before we dive in, a fair disclaimer from Cargill himself: “As with all writing advice, your milage will vary.”
+Before we dive in, a fair disclaimer from Cargill himself: “As with all writing advice, your mileage will vary.”

 1. If you want to scare, make us care.

 The characters are the most important part.
 If we care about them, we’ll get scared for them.
 Write interesting and likable characters; preferably both.

 Another way of looking at this comes straight from Cargill: “Give us unlikable characters and a cool monster and the audience will root for the killer instead.
 And it won't be scary - which is often why some of those films lean into realistic gore to affect the audience.
 If you want to scare, make us care.”